 On this page we’ll be adding stories about wider themes in computing and society including justice, ethics and discrimination.
+These might be used as case studies / vignettes in the classroom, for example highlighting examples of unconsidered consequences.
 We’re starting with a particular focus on the Black Lives Matter movement.

 Copies of some of our articles are also published on our blog too.